 Then I thought… as a French Canadian, how would I feel if someone assumed I fit all the Canadian stereotypes?
 If they expected me to say ‘eh’, ‘a-boot’, follow ice hockey and obsess over Tim Hortons?
 Have I been misjudging Ibiza all these years, just because of stereotypes?
 It’s time to peel back the vomit crusted surface of this little island, and find out what else it has to offer.

-Yoga Retreats That Will Make You ‘Om’
+Retreats That Will Make You ‘Om’

 Ibiza is the third largest of the Balearic Islands, meaning that if you don’t want to hear house and electronic music pumping over the rooftops while you practice your Savasana, you don’t have to.
-Ibiza has 60 gorgeous beaches, which means one thing: a plethora of yoga retreats and spas have popped up, as well as some of the best boutique hotels in Ibiza which allow you to walk straight out of the door onto a white sand beach.
+Ibiza has 60 gorgeous beaches, which means one thing: a plethora of ayahuasca retreats and spas have popped up, as well as some of the best boutique hotels in Ibiza which allow you to walk straight out of the door onto a white sand beach.

 Vegan Food to Satisfy Any Hangover — or Just Hunger!